 These guys serve very consistently and locate serves to set up points.
 If I could only practice one shot this would be the one.
 Notice how compact their motions are for the loading phase.
+Personally, after experimenting with many different styles of serve, I find compact motions have led to better outcomes.
+The main reason is that the ball is easier to time with all the various links that need to smoothly launch and “find” the ball.

 This clip is a great view of where the ball is tossed and how Federer opens up the court on a wide inside-out pitch that kicks into the stands.
 Power is not the priority here.
 It’s placement.
 And the ball clears the highest part of the net with a great bend.
 All of his body is used to generate this shot with seemingly effortless movement.
 Also, for this kind of kick he uses a slightly more exaggerated serve grip past his first serve grip to create more spin.
 Aiming for a target in the service box and working on a “kick right” bounce is a great way to practice this technique.